mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

       "count":  "Finger/Iris count, in case of face max is set to 1", "bioSubType": ["Array of subtypes"], //Optional
-      "exception": ["Finger or Iris to be excluded"], "requestedScore": "Expected quality score that should match to complete a successful capture.
-This value will be as per NFIQ v2.0 and scaled from 1 to 100", "serialNo": "Printed Serial Number of the device", "deviceSubId": "Specific device Id",
+      "exception": ["Finger or Iris to be excluded"], "requestedScore": "Expected quality score that should match to complete a successful capture.", "serialNo": "Printed Serial Number of the device", "deviceSubId": "Specific device Id",
       "previousHash": "Hash of the previous block"